SamarthBhatia/SelfGrowNetworkDefense/status.md

 - **Next Session Starting Point**:
     - Develop advanced analytics and visualizations (e.g., Jupyter notebooks) to analyze the performance of the enhanced evolutionary harness, including the effects of crossover and different selection strategies.
     - Refine and expand mutation and crossover strategies based on insights from the new analytics.

+### 2025-11-25 — Session 24
+- **Focus**: Develop advanced analytics and visualizations for the adversarial harness.
+- **Actions**:
+    - Created a new Jupyter notebook `scripts/lineage_analysis.ipynb`.
+    - Implemented Python code in the notebook to load and aggregate run summary data from the `pitch_demo.sh` output.
+    - Created visualizations for comparing fitness and lineage pressure between scenarios, and for tracking lineage population changes over time.
+    - Corrected the data loading logic in the notebook to align with the actual file structure produced by `pitch_demo.sh`.
+- **Open Questions**:
+    - What other visualizations would be useful for understanding the evolutionary dynamics?
+    - How can this notebook be integrated into a more automated reporting or CI process?
+- **Next Session Starting Point**:
+    - Refine and expand the visualizations in `lineage_analysis.ipynb` to provide deeper insights.
+    - Begin implementing more sophisticated mutation and crossover strategies based on the analysis from the notebook.